waydabber/BetterDisplay/README.md

 ## Compatibility

 - The app should be compatible with all M1 class machines running macOS Monterey (MacBook Air, Mini, 2020 and 2021 MacBook Pros).
-- The app is also compatible with more recent Intel Macs and macOS Big Sur (testing was limited to a single Intel Mac with Intel UHD 630 running Big Sur).
+- The app is also compatible with more recent Intel Macs and macOS Big Sur but mirroring might not work as expected (testing was limited to a single Intel Mac with Intel UHD 630 running Big Sur).
 - The app is compatible with headless mode as well (this was tested on Intel).

 ## Additional help